 By June 2020, the project had distributed more than 1,100 devices to 174 NHS organisations, spanning from Cornwall to the Orkney Islands and a total of 27,000 calls had been made through Life Lines devices, accumulating a call time of nearly 200,000 minutes.
 The rapid development of the Life Lines project would not have been possible without generous donations from the public, major philanthropy and technology partners.
 Over £2 million has been raised.

 This [Life Lines] has proved invaluable at this time and allowed families to keep in touch with their loved ones when they were not able to visit them.Intensive Care Unit Medical Lead

 Sylvester Odame-Amoabeng has been shortlisted for the Student Nurse of the Year: Adult.
 Sylvester completed his pre-registration Adult Nursing BSc this summer, has since registered with the Nursing & Midwifery Council and has just started in his first role as a qualified nurse.

 Like many other final year nursing and midwifery students across the UK, Sylvester opted-in to work in the NHS during the height of COVID-19 and spent the last months of his studies working on the frontline of the healthcare emergency while completing final theoretical work.

-The winners of the Nursing Times Awards will be announced at a ceremony on 14 October, with the Student Nursing Times Awards ceremony taking place the following month on 17 November.
+The winners of the Student Nursing Times Awards will be announced at an online ceremony on 27 October, with the Nursing Times Awards online ceremony taking place the following month on 18 November.

 Find out more about Life Lines